nearform/angular-patterns-workshop/apps/slides/slides/rxjs.md

 # Step 0: Observables

 - An **Observable** can be compared to a simple JavaScript function
-- Like a function they are lazy and won't do anything until they are invoked
+- They are similar to functions in that they are _lazy_ and won't do anything until they are invoked
-- Unlike functions however, they allow outputting multiple values over time
+- However, unlike functions, they allow outputting _multiple values_ over time
 - Similarly to a function call for functions, an Observable stream is "activated" when you **subscribe** to the stream
 - Up to that point it can be thought of as a blueprint for the behaviour and transformation of the Observable
 - Observable variable names are typically postfixed with a `$` to indicate that they are a stream